An earthquake measuring 5.8 on the Richter scale struck a rural area in Alberta, and there were no injuries - ExBulletin

 Earthquakes Canada has reported a series of tremors in northwestern Alberta.

-The largest earthquake measured 5.8 on the Richter scale shortly before 6pm GMT and was preceded by two earthquakes measuring 5.2, followed by several aftershocks.
+The largest earthquake, with a magnitude of 5.8, occurred shortly before 6pm GMT and was preceded by two earthquakes of magnitude 5.2, followed by several aftershocks.

 All three earthquakes occurred near Reno, Alta, a small rural village 40 kilometers southeast of the Peace River.